yochaigal/cairn/wip/2e/setting-seeds.md

 ## Create the Overarching Theme

- - Create the region's terrain and topographic features.
+ - Create the region's major terrain and topographic features.
- - Create the civilization's defining aspects, as well as their ambitions.
+ - Create the defining aspects of the people living their, as well as their ambitions.
  - What resources are in abundance, and what are scarce?
  - What makes up the heart of this region, and what problems to they have?